mackowiakw/http-server/README.md

 - Only text files are operated. **Content-Type** header is attached only to text files, so browsers cannot read images properly

-- It's runnig on localhost (fits for my purpose), but is is possible to easy extend its working area
+- It's runnig on localhost (fits for my purpose), but is is possible to easily extend its working area

 - Served files are placed in `SERVER_ROOT_FOLDER` (you can change this in include/config.hpp)